Toddler play: why it’s important

-- Give your child things to draw with: your toddler will enjoy scribbling with crayons, pencils, paints or chalk.
-You can expect him to put any pens within reach into his mouth too, so it’s a good idea to choose safe, non-toxic pencils and paints.
+- Encourage drawing and scribbling: your toddler will enjoy scribbling with crayons, pencils, paints or chalk.
+You can expect your child to put any pens within reach into their mouth too, so it’s a good idea to choose safe, non-toxic pencils and paints.

 - Try messy play: for example, playing with water, sand or mud lets your toddler explore new textures and sensations.
 Let your child empty and fill containers, pour and scoop.
 Remember that constant supervision is the only way to keep your child safe around water.

-- Go outside with your child: outdoor play, like pottering in the garden or park, offers endless play possibilities.
-It also gives your child the chance to be active in varying ways like climbing, running, swinging, leaping or rolling.
+- Go outside with your child: outdoor play, like exploring the garden or park, offers endless play possibilities.
+It also gives your child the chance to be active by climbing, running, swinging, leaping or rolling.

-- Give your child opportunities for pretend play: create an exciting play space like a bedsheet over chairs or a tower of boxes.
-Some simple props like old scarves, handbags or clothes can give your toddler ideas to make up stories or pretend games.
+- Create an exciting play space and add some simple props like old scarves, handbags or clothes.
+This can give your toddler ideas to make up stories or pretend games.

 If your child has disability, autism or other additional needs, it’s good to think about the supports they might need to get the most out of play.
 For example, if your child has difficulty understanding verbal instructions, you might use pictures to show them the steps in a game or activity.